Turkey quake survivors seek justice one year on

 – Ignored warnings –

-The disaster, which killed more than 50,000 people in all, was Turkey’s deadliest in many centuries.
+The disaster, which killed more than 53,500 people in Turkey and nearly 6,000 in Syria, was the region’s deadliest in many centuries.

 President Recep Tayyip Erdogan blamed the scale of the toll on negligent building contractors, accusing them of cutting corners by using cheap concrete and ignoring basic construction standards.